PIBSAS/ESP32-S3-ST7789_MicroPython/examples/README.md

     Once you have determined the colstart and rowstart values for the rotations you are going to use, press the {Pp} key to print the current configuration values.
 You can use these values to support a display that does not work with the default values.

+## utils/codeformat.py

+## utils/create_face_jpg.py

+    Required font: utils/LibreBaskerville-Regular.ttf

+    Create a watch face_{width}x{height}.jpg file for a given width and height.

+## utils/font2bitmap.py

+    Font handling classes are from Dan Bader blog post on using freetype http://dbader.org/blog/monochrome-font-rendering-with-freetype-and-python

+## utils/font_from_romfont.py

+    Convert fonts from the font-bin directory of spacerace's https://github.com/spacerace/romfont repo.

+    Reads all romfont bin files from the specified -input-directory (-i) and writes python font files to the specified -output-directory (-o).
+Optionally limiting characters included to -first-char (-f) thru -last-char (-l).

+    Example:

+        font_from_romfont -i font-bin -o pyfont -f 32 -l 127

+    requires argparse

+## utils/hershey_to_poly.py

+    Required: utils/arial.ttf

+## utils/hershey_to_py.py

+    Convert Hershey font data to python module.

+    Usage: hershey_to_py.py <glyph_file> [map_file]

+    The glyph_file (hf) is the Hershey font data file.
+The map_file (hmp) is an optional file that maps the Hershey font data to a character set.
+The hershey_to_py.py script is compatible with the output from my fork of LingDong's ttf2hershey python2 program available from my github repository at https://github.com/russhughes/ttf2hershey.
+Not all TrueType fonts can be converted.
+Some may result in a font with out-of-order or missing characters.

+    A Hershey font file is a text file with the following format:

+    Optional header lines:

+    # WIDTH = 40        width of the font
+    # HEIGHT = 45       height of the font
+    # FIRST = 32        first character in the font
+    # LAST = 127        last character in the font

+    Comment lines start with a # and are ignored with the exception of the optional header lines.

+    Glyph data lines have the following format:

+    Bytes 1-5:  The character number
+    Bytes 6-8:  The number of vector pairs in the glyph Bytes   9:  left hand position
+    Bytes  10:  right hand position
+    Bytes  11+: The vector data as a string of characters, 2 characters per vector.

+    Vector values are relative to the ascii value of 'R'.
+A value of " R" non-drawing move to operation.

+    Example:

+       45  6JZLBXBXFLFLB

+        Character number: 45 (ASCII '-')
+        Number of vectors: 6
+        Left hand position: J (ascii value 74 - 82 = -8)
+        Right hand position: Z (ascii value 90 - 82 = 8)
+        Vector data: LBXBXFLFLB

+        The vector data is interpreted as follows:

+            LB - Line to (-6, -16)
+            XB - Line to (6, -16)
+            XF - Line to (6, -12)
+            LF - Line to (-6, -12)
+            LB - Line to (-6, -16)

+    A Hershey Map file is a text file with the following format:

+    Comment lines start with a # and are ignored.

+    Map data lines have the following format:

+    Number of the first glyph to include in the font followed by space and the number of the last glyph in the font.
+If the last glyph is 0 then only the first glyph is included.

+    Example:

+    32 64
+    65 127

+## utils/howto-convert-to-jpg

+    You can convert images to compatible jpg's by using ImageMagick's convert utility by specifying the output type as TrueColor.
+ImageMagick downloads are available from https://imagemagick.org/ for Linux, OSX, Windows and other operating systems.

+    The wi-alien.svg icon is from https://github.com/erikflowers/weather-icons licensed under SIL OFL 1.1

+    - convert wi-alien.svg -type TrueColor alien.jpg

+## utils/image_to.py

+    Require:
+    - libcairo-2.dll

+    You can install with winget:
+    - winget install tschoonj.GTKForWindows

+    After install, close all terminals and start again the python virtual environment Now will find the .dll needed by cairosvg package

+    Convert images to PNG or JPG from SVG > PNG > JPG > JPEG for differents resolutions:
+    64x64, 128x128, 240x240, 80x160, 160x80, 128x160, 160x128, 135x240, 240x135, 170x320, 320x170, 172x320, 320x172, 240x320, 320x240, 320x480, 480x320

+    Saving to a folder with resolution name and the images added the resolution to the name.

+## utils/image_to_v2.py
+    Require:
+    - libcairo-2.dll

+    You can install with winget:
+    - winget install tschoonj.GTKForWindows

+    After install, close all terminals and start again the python virtual environment Now will find the .dll needed by cairosvg package

+    Convert images to PNG or JPG from SVG > PNG > JPG > JPEG for differents resolutions:
+    64x64, 128x128, 240x240, 80x160, 160x80, 128x160, 160x128, 135x240, 240x135, 170x320, 320x170, 172x320, 320x172, 240x320, 320x240, 320x480, 480x320

+    Saving to a folder with resolution name, with image with his namme.

+## utils/imgtobitmap.py

+    Convert image file to python module for use with blit_bitmap.

+    Usage imgtobitmap image_file bits_per_pixel >image.py

+## utils/jpg_converter.py

+    The folder saving resized images have the name clock_320x172 Which is made by PATH+WIDTH+HEIGHT

+    The image have a name nasaNN.jpg where NN are numbers from 01 to MAX Which is made by NAME+01 to MAX.jpg

+    QUALITY is the JPEG QUALITY

+    PUT SOURCE IMAGES IN THE SAME PATH OF THIS SCRIPT

+## utils/maketoast

+    grab sprites from spritesheet using ImageMagick and convert to bitmap format.

+## utils/monofont2bitmap.py

+    Convert characters from monospace truetype fonts to a python bitmap for use with the bitmap method in the st7789 and ili9342 drivers.

+    positional arguments:

+      font_file             Name of font file to convert. font_size             Size of font to create bitmaps from. bits_per_pixel        The number of bits (1..8) to use per pixel.

+    optional arguments:

+      -h, --help            show this help message and exit -f FOREGROUND, --foreground FOREGROUND
+                            Foreground color of characters.
+      -b BACKGROUND, --background BACKGROUND
+                            Background color of characters.

+    character selection:
+      Characters from the font to include in the bitmap.

+      -c CHARACTERS, --characters CHARACTERS
+                            integer or hex character values and/or ranges to include.

+                            For example: "65, 66, 67" or "32-127" or
+                            "0x30-0x39, 0x41-0x5a"

+      -s STRING, --string STRING
+                            String of characters to include For example:
+                            "1234567890-."

+## utils/png_from_font.py

+    Imports all the python font files from the specified -input-directory (-i) and creates png samples of each font in the specified -output-directory (-o).

+    Example:
+        png_from_font.py font_directory png_directory

+    Requires argparse, importlib and pypng

+## utils/sprites2bitmap.py

+    Convert a sprite sheet image to python a module for use with indexed bitmap method.
+    Sprite sheet width and height should be a multiple of sprite width and height.
+There should be no extra pixels between sprites.
+All sprites will share the same palette.

+    Usage:
+        sprites2bitmap image_file spite_width sprite_height bits_per_pixel  >sprites.py

+    MicroPython:
+        import sprites
+        ... tft config and init code ... tft.bitmap(sprites, x, y, index)